diofant/diofant/docs/modules/solvers/diophantine.rst

 [1]_ and [2]_.

-Currently, following five types of Diophantine equations can be solved using :py:meth:`~sympy.solvers.diophantine.diophantine` and other helper functions of the Diophantine module.
+Currently, following five types of Diophantine equations can be solved using :py:meth:`~diofant.solvers.diophantine.diophantine` and other helper functions of the Diophantine module.

 - Linear Diophantine equations: `a_1x_1 + a_2x_2 + \ldots + a_nx_n = b`.